Healthy Adults Research Study

 Exclusion Criteria:

-If you participate in this study, you will attend 13 study visits, including 9 in-person visits at the research clinic and 4 phone calls.
-During these visits, you will provide medical and medication history, allow blood and possibly urine samples to be collected, undergo a physical exam, receive three doses of the experimental vaccine, and report any side effects in an e-diary.
-You will also be compensated for your time and effort, with payments made for various visits and completed e-diary entries.
-If necessary, transportation will be provided through UberHealth.
+If you participate in this study, you will attend 13 study visits, including 9 in-person visits at the research clinic and 4 phone calls over 9-10 months.
+During these visits, you will provide medical and medication history, allow blood and possibly urine samples to be collected, undergo a physical exam, receive three doses of the investigational vaccine, and report any side effects in an e-diary.
+You will also be compensated for your time and effort, with payments made for completed visits and e-diary entries.
 If you do not complete the study, you will still be compensated for the visits you have completed.

 As a participant, you can receive up to $940.